 - types of breast cancer

 - how well treatment works

-The programme aims to be able to run clinical trials specifically for men with breast cancer.
+The programme aims to run clinical trials specifically for men with breast cancer.

 There are similarities between male breast cancer and breast cancer in women.
 But some researchers think there are important differences.
 These differences might help to develop new treatments in the future if researchers can understand them more fully.